the-turing-way/the-turing-way/book/website/communication/dif-articles/software.md

 - Links to further details of the implementation
 - Links to documentation on installation and use of the software

-Both the Journal of Open Research Software and the Journal of Open Source Software provide publicly accessible review checklists which provide concrete details about what to include in a software paper:
+Both the Journal of Open Research Software and the Journal of Open Source Software provide publicly accessible review checklists, which provide concrete details about what to include in a software paper:

 - [The Journal of Open Research Software](https://openresearchsoftware.metajnl.com/about/editorialPolicies/#peerReviewProcess)
 - [The Journal of Open Source Software (JOSS)](https://joss.readthedocs.io/en/latest/review_checklist.html)